 The Burgess' are presently working on preparing the Wilmot Township Book for publication by the Macdonald Museum and an alphabetical index to the Annapolis County Marriages (1864-1908) for use at the museum.
 (The Nova Scotia Genealogist, vol. XIX, no. 2, pp. 76-77).

 Jim was born in Norfolk, New York, but moved to Kenmore, Ontario at an early age.
 He recieved his education in Ontario schools, joined the RCAF, later the CAF, in 1950.
 He retired as a navigator in 1978 having served in various parts of Canada, USA, and Europe.
 His interest in family history began while living in Winnipeg.
 He and Shirley, have worked on both McCormick and MacKenzie family research, as well as collateral lines within those families since 1960.
-Jim has been a member of the Osgoode Township Historical Society since its inception, and has submitted his research on the McCormick family to their Museum library.
+Jim was a member of the Osgoode Township Historical Society since its inception, and submitted his research on the McCormick family to their Museum library.
+Jim passed away in 2018.

 Shirley was born in New Glasgow, Nova Scotia, grew up in Union Centre, Pictou County, and received her early schooling and business education within the province.
 Following three years with the RCAF, she returned to bookkeeping and accounting before marriage.
 In 1960 a "bunch" of old letters was passed to her by her mother, the reading of which resulted in a labour of love in researching five different surnames connected to her family.
 A trip to Scotland in May 2001 provided the opportunity to visit the homestead of a direct ancestor who left Scotland in May 1803 to come to Nova Scotia.